-It’s 2020, and everyone should be thinking about sustainable travel, which means booking hotels that not only focus on recycling but also pride themselves on giving back to local communities.
-One city that boasts a handful of hotels trying to be sustainable is Cape Town, South Africa.
+In view of the climate crisis, we are all thinking more about sustainable travel, which means booking hotels that not only focus on renewable energy, but also pride themselves on giving back to local communities.
+One city that boasts an enviable selection of hotels with sustainability at their hearts is Cape Town, South Africa.

 Grootbos Nature Reserve